Author: Nicolas | Last update:

 On the other hand, other manufacturers have chosen not to integrate this type of option into their equipment, which raises a few questions: is there a danger for e-readers?

-The first thing to understand is that the screen of a reading light looks nothing like the screen of a tablet or smartphone.
+The first thing to understand is that the screen of an e-reader looks nothing like the screen of a tablet or smartphone.

 The light sent by a smartphone (or tablet) LED screen arrives directly in the eyes, whereas with a ereader, the light is first reflected by the screen.